Assistant Professor, Scarborough Campus (UTSC)

 Office: AP 217

-My research interests focus on the intersections of caste, infrastructures, and development across South Asia.
-Based on long-term ethnographic fieldwork in Lahore and the Punjab, my current book project examines the ways in which waste workers, who come from low or non-caste Hindu backgrounds, become an essential component of urban life in cities such as Lahore through the everyday and intimate workings of waste infrastructures.
-This work brings together a variety of concerns – materiality and labor, uneven development and capitalism, and regional histories of governance, technology, and value – to unpack the fraught socio-political processes by which unexpected possibilities for life are currently unfolding in cities across South Asia and globally.
+My research takes a stigmatized form of labor—waste work—as a point of entry to explore two interrelated questions.
+First, how have historical events, both past and ongoing, continually reshaped Pakistan’s fraught urban landscape?
+And second, in what ways have the connections among caste, waste, labor, and infrastructures both endured and transformed across South Asia?
+Based on long-term ethnographic fieldwork in Lahore and the Punjab, my current book project examines the ways in which waste workers, who are drawn predominantly from low or non-caste groups, have become essential components of urban life through the everyday and intimate workings of waste infrastructures.
+This work brings together a variety of concerns—materiality of waste and value, histories of caste, stigmatized labor, and urbanization, and global circuits of development and capital—to unpack the unexpected socio-political processes by which urban life is currently unfolding across South Asia and globally

 Major Awards and Grants

 2015 American Institute of Pakistan Studies, Short-term Lecturing and Research Fellowship